First ICE-COLD PCR™ order generated from distribution partnership with Sowa Trading Company

 ICP Sales Plan

-Once a hospital has set up ICP in its laboratory and begins offering the test to its patients, it becomes a recurring customer who continues to purchase Precipio’s ICP kits.
-Since most hospitals treat multiple types of cancer, as our product offering expands, those new kits will immediately be adopted by the hospital to broaden its offering to other cancer patients.
+Once a hospital has set up ICP in its laboratory and begins offering the test to its patients, it becomes a recurring customer who continues to purchase Precipio’s ICP reagents.
+Since most hospitals treat multiple types of cancer, as our product offering expands, those new reagents will immediately be adopted by the hospital to broaden its offering to other cancer patients.

 About Sowa Trading Company